Python 3 Support

 $ pip3 install ansible $ ansible --version | grep "python version" python version = 3.6.2 (default, Sep 22 2017, 08:28:09) [GCC 7.2.1 20170915 (Red Hat 7.2.1-2)]

-If you are running Ansible Running Ansible from source (devel) and want to use Python 3 with your source checkout, run your
+If you are running Ansible Running the devel branch from a clone and want to use Python 3 with your source checkout, run your

 python3.
 For example: